Mobilization 4 Mumia is fighting for Mumia Abu-Jamal's freedom and for his right to proper healthcare.

 None of the physical evidence supports the prosecution's case!
 Mumia did legally own a gun, not uncommon for anyone driving a cab in Philadelphia during that time.
 However, the police never tested his gun to see if it had been fired nor tested his hands to see if they had recently fired a gun.
 They bullet taken from Faulkner could not be matched to Mumia's gun.

-There were no divots in the sidewalk around the officer's heads as there would have been if the shooter had stood above him.
-The only bullets that were found were eight feet east to where Faulkner was laying and were from an angle that would not have been possible from the trajectory where Mumia entered the scene.
+There were no divots in the sidewalk around the officer's head as there would have been if the shooter had stood above him.
+The only bullets that were found were approximately eight feet west to where Faulkner was laying and were from an angle that would not have been possible from the trajectory where Mumia entered the scene.
 The bullet wound that hit Mumia also debunks the prosecution's scenario.
-The bullet that hit Mumia was travelling at a hard downward trajectory suggesting that he was still running towards the scene when he was shot and that the officer was elevated, likely standing on the sidewalk.
+The bullet was traveling at a hard downward trajectory suggesting that his body was learning forward while still running to the scene when he was shot, and that the officer was elevated, likely standing on the sidewalk.
 The prosecution witnesses told different stories in their original statements than they did at trial.
 One, a prostitute named Cynthia White, changed her story five times by the time she reached trial.
 Another, a cab driver named Robert Chobert, who was driving with a suspended license while on probation for arson, first told arriving officers, "the shooter ran away."
 He then said the shooter ran thirty feet and fell despite the fact that Mumia was laying less than three feet from Faulkner.
 Crime scene photographs that were never disclosed to the defense until 2007 show that Chobert was not parked where he said he was.
 They also show confirm that there were no bullet divots around Faulkner's head, that police collected evidence incorrectly - damaging its integrity, and that the officer's hat had been moved from its original place on the roof of a car suggesting that Faulkner was talking to a passenger.

 There were three different police officers who claimed that Mumia confessed.
-The only officer who testified at trial, Gary Bell, claimed that after bringing Mumia into the hospital for his gunshot wound that Mumia yelled, "I shot the motherfucker and I hope the motherfucker dies."
-However, the officer never made a report of the incident and claimed to have forgotten it for over sixty days.
-He had no recollection until after Mumia had a lawyer file police brutality charges due to the fact that the officers beat him when they arrived on the scene.
-Suddenly after that filing all three officers came forward in the subsequent weeks with stories of a confession.
-Two other officers, Gary Wakshul and Thomas Bray came forward and neither of them had made a report on the night of the shooting.
+The only officer who testified at trial, Gary Bell, claimed that after Mumia was brought into Jefferson hospital for his gunshot wound that he yelled, "I shot the motherfucker and I hope the motherfucker dies."
+However, the officer never made a report of the incident and claimed to have forgotten this crucial information for over sixty days.
+He had no recollection until after Mumia's defense attorney file police brutality charges due to the fact that the officers beat him when they arrived on the scene.
+After that filing all three officers came forward in the subsequent weeks with stories of a confession.
+The two other officers, Gary Wakshul and Thomas Bray came forward and neither of them had made a report on the night of the shooting.
 Wakshul even went as far in his original report to say, "The male negro made no statements."
 He made a second report a week later where he offered recollections of tiny details even so far as to remember the make and model of a camera found in Faulkner's car but made no mention of a confession.
 He later claimed that he just forgot.

 Wakshul claimed that Mumia said, "I shot the motherfucker and I hope the motherfucker dies" while lying on the ground in the ER, unlike Bell, who claimed he said it while entering the hospital.
 Bray claimed that later while on a gurney Mumia confessed to him but in his story Mumia said, "I shot him and if you let me go I will kill all of you cops."
 The doctor who operated on both Mumia and Faulkner heard no confession and neither did any of the hospital staff.
 None of the officers corroborated each others stories.